Pet Insurance Q&A

 You can insure your pet as soon as they’re eight weeks old.
 With our Premium and Standard Accidental Injury and Illness Cover, they also need to join before they turn nine, and before they turn sixteen for our Classic Accidental Injury and Illness Cover.

 Absolutely!
-Our pet insurance helps to cover eligible vet bills from any vet licensed and currently registered to practice in Australia.
+Our pet insurance helps to cover eligible vet bills from any registered vet in Australia.

 No, Real Pet Insurance does not have a fixed excess.
 Depending on the plan you choose, we reimburse either up to 75% or up to 80% of all eligible veterinary expenses.

-Yes – as long as you continue to renew your policy with us each year with no break in cover, we will continue to provide cover for chronic, recurring or lifelong conditions such as cancer or arthritis.
+Yes – as long as you continue to renew your policy with us each year with no break in cover and we continue to offer the product, we will continue to provide cover for chronic, recurring or lifelong conditions such as cancer or arthritis.
 Benefits for these conditions, like any other, are subject to the annual policy limits and exclude some pre-existing conditions.
 See Policy Booklet for more information on pre-existing condition coverage.